Paolav17/paolavargassoftwareengineer/README.md

-# CV developed in the course of ONE oracle class, made with love
+# CV developed with love